Pinch-hit HR by Camargo in 10th carries Braves past Nats 4-3

+WASHINGTON (AP) — The Atlanta Braves are getting contributions from almost everyone on the roster, playing all three facets of the game at a high level and riding a hot streak that’s been sprinkled with a healthy portion of good luck.

+With all that going for them, the NL East leaders are beginning to widen the gap between themselves and their pursuers.

-WASHINGTON (AP) — Johan Camargo delivered a two-run, pinch-hit homer in the 10th inning, and the Atlanta Braves beat the Washington Nationals 4-3 Sunday to win their fifth straight series.
+Johan Camargo delivered a two-run, pinch-hit homer in the 10th inning, and Atlanta beat the Washington Nationals 4-3 Sunday to win its fifth straight series.

-Overcoming an injury to standout rookie starting pitcher Mike Soroka, the Braves used the long ball and their bullpen to win the deciding matchup of a three-game set between NL East rivals.
+Overcoming an injury to standout rookie starting pitcher Mike Soroka, the Braves used the long ball and their bullpen to win the deciding matchup of a three-game set between division rivals.

+No matter.
+The unlikely stars were Camargo, Josh Donaldson and 34-year-old reliever Josh Tomlin, who threw four innings of one-hit relief to cover for the loss of Soroka.

+“It’s incredible.
+There’s a new hero every single night,” Soroka said.
+“We really do feel like a team.
+It’s awesome to see.”

 Camargo connected in the 10th off Tanner Rainey (1-2) after Ozzie Albies drew a one-out walk, and Atlanta held on for its seventh victory in 10 extra-inning games this season.

-Josh Donaldson and Ronald Acuña Jr. also went deep for the first-place Braves.
+“This lineup and this pitching staff have been clicking on all go,” Soroka said.
+“We’ve got all three parts of the game going hot.”

-Juan Soto homered for the Nationals, who have lost two in a row following a five-game win streak.
+The Nationals, on the other hand, have lost two in a row following a five-game win streak.
+Despite the back-to-back losses, Washington remains upbeat.

-Unbeaten since April 18 and sporting an 8-1 record, Soroka threw two scoreless innings before being struck in the right arm by a pitch from Austin Voth in the third.
-Soroka was removed before the bottom half as a “precaution,” according to the team.

-The 21-year-old Soroka allowed one hit, faced the minimum six batters and lowered his ERA to 2.07.
+“After today and (Saturday), we know we’re capable of keeping up with any of these guys,” catcher Yan Gomes said.
+“We gave ourselves a chance to win today and it didn’t come our way.”

 START ME UP

 Recalled from Double-A Harrisburg before the game, Voth gave up two runs and four hits in six innings.
-In his third career start, the rookie notched seven strikeouts.
+In his third career start, the rookie notched a personal-best seven strikeouts.

+“Really, really awesome to see him come up here and do what he did,” manager Dave Martinez said.

 ROSTER MOVES

-Braves: RHP Mike Foltynewicz (2-5, 6.37 ERA) was optioned to Triple-A Gwinnet and RHP Chad Sobotka was recalled from the same club.
+Braves: RHP Mike Foltynewicz (2-5, 6.37 ERA) was optioned to Triple-A Gwinnett and RHP Chad Sobotka was recalled from the same club.
 After giving up eight runs in four innings on Saturday, Foltynewicz — a 2018 NL All-Star — said, “It’s just frustrating.
 I have a 7.00 ERA on a first-place team.”
 Pitching coach Rick Kranitz said, “He’s an All-Star, and he has great stuff.
 He just needs to go down, clear his head and relax and start making pitches.”

 Nationals: Reliever Trevor Rosenthal was released after compiling a 22.74 ERA and allowing 15 walks in 6 1/3 innings.
 Washington also recalled righty Kyle McGowin from Triple-A Fresno and optioned right-hander Joe Ross to the same minor league club.